bjortech/tb/README.md

 Sice latest tests have been with DJI, DJI-generic topics for attitude, altitude and position are used in the simulator.
 I have also created a joint_states publisher that will function as joint_state_publisher- but it will also respond to actuator commands (never figured how to do this without the GUI on JSP).

+# TB_COSTMAP:
+Uses Ecludian Distance Transform on octomap in desired ROI to create a costmap that move_base can use to navigate in 2D at any plane along the z-axis.
+This can also be tilted to create plans with constant inclination.

 # TB_CMD:
 This has been redone without the path-using option.
 I only include one way of cmd in initial pkg.
 #This is a setpoint publisher.
 To get the setpoints I have utilized two approaches.